KadenHD/DragNReceive_API/README.md

 ### Install Laragon

-> You can install Laragon, following the [Installation Tutorial](https://laragon.org/) on their official website.
+> You can install Laragon, following the [Installation Tutorial](https://laragon.org/) on the official website.

 ### Install Node and NPM

-> You can also easily install them, downloading [Node LTS version](https://nodejs.org/en/) on their official website.
+> You can also easily install them, downloading [Node LTS version](https://nodejs.org/en/) on the official website.

 ## Implementation of the project